The Hebrew Calendar

 Hebrew Calendar of which there are two methods to determine the start of a month

-The Creation Calendar – this is the calendar set out in the Scriptures and is the calendar that you should follow for observing Appointed Times
+The Creation Calendar – this is the calendar determined out of the Scriptures as much as we can, and is the calendar that I use to follow the Appointed Times

 The babylonian calendar - After the Babylonian exile, the Hebrews were divided on the date of the observance of Passover.
 This calendar lags the Hebrew creation calendar between 16 and 40 hours.
 You should not use this calendar